ioBroker/ioBroker.ham-wemo/README.md

 Read more about it here https://www.npmjs.com/package/homebridge-platform-wemo

 ## Changelog

+### __WORK IN PROGRESS__
+* Important: Requires at least a current Node.js 14 or 16
+* (Apollon77) wemo plugin changed to "homebridge-wemo" and homebridge updated - check wem plugin changelog!

 ### 2.0.0 (2021-05-08)
 * (Apollon77) wemo plugin and homebridge updated - check wem plugin changelog!